Ibrahi1m2/power_robotics_frontend/README.md

 ## The deadline is 27 January, 2025

-- Run npm install and npm run start command to start.
 - You have three and a half days left, all the best.
+- First fork the repository and then start the challenge.
+- Run npm install and npm run start to see it on local server.